 The frost has barely left the air before Germans are making their way to the biergarten.
 Perfect for sipping beers throughout the summer, Dresden’s beer gardens offer the ideal vantage to enjoy the city’s parks, riverfront and regal baroque architecture (as well as some off-the-beaten-track attractions).

 In addition to spectacular views, beer gardens are a gateway into everyday German life.
 Drink up in Dresden's best biergartens and mark it as a cultural experience.

 Drinks in Dresden’s Biergartens

-Biergartens are often attached to local breweries and offer the chance to get to know the local beer and how it has shaped, and been shaped, by its surroundings.
+Biergartens are often attached to regional breweries and offer the chance to sample local beer.
 A German pilsner or hefeweizen is always a solid choice, or go with a regional specialty like the unfiltered Zwickelbier.

 Food in Dresden’s Biergartens